-McVey, who is trained in CPR but had never actually performed it before, began chest compressions while another bystander checked the man's wrist for a pulse.
-They worked on him for several minutes as a crowd began to form.
-McVey knew he had to keep going until the ambulance arrived.
+McVey, who is trained in CPR but had never actually performed it on anyone before, began chest compressions while another bystander checked the man's wrist for a pulse.
+They worked on him for several minutes as a crowd began to form around them.
+Seconds slowed into minutes, but McVey knew he had to keep going until the ambulance arrived.

-The man whom he saved did not want his name released to the media.
+The man whom he saved was taken to a hospital and later recovered.
+He told police he did not want his name released to the media.

 McVey's legend around town grew.

 But performing CPR was a simple affair compared to McVey's harrowing experience in the lake two summers ago.
-On a hot afternoon, he was depositing mail when the screams began.
-This time, they were coming from a 13-year-old girl flailing in the water about 70 feet out in the lake.
+On a hot afternoon, he was depositing mail in metal boxes along the shore when the screams began.
+This time, they were coming from a 13-year-old girl, who was flailing in the water about 70 feet from the lake's edge.

 Then, to his horror, she disappeared beneath the surface.

-He kicked off his heavy leather shoes, threw his mailbag to the ground and dove in while the girl's baby sitter and younger sister screamed.
+He kicked off his heavy leather shoes, threw his mailbag to the ground and dove in while the girl's baby sitter and younger sister screamed and sobbed.